Jack M. Barrack Hebrew Academy: Current school

 Barrack Hebrew Academy is accredited by the Middle States Association of Colleges and Schools, and the Pennsylvania Department of Education, and is a member of the National Association of Independent Schools.

 Barrack students in 11th grade have the option to study abroad for the first semester of school at Alexander Muss High School in Israel.
 Barrack students have studied at Muss since 1994.
 From the introduction of the Israel study option in the 1980s through 1993, students had attended Tichon Ramah Yerusalayim (T.R.Y.) in Jerusalem.

 Barrack men's and women's sports teams, the Cougars, play in the Friends’ Schools League.
 The school has 15 male and female varsity sports teams.

 Rabbi Marshall Lesack is the current head of school.
-Barrack alumnus Matthew Dorsch leads the Middle School.
+Barrack alumnus Dr. Matthew Dorsch leads the Middle School.

+It was announced in February 2026 that Barrack would merge in 2027 with Perelman Jewish Day School, the pre-K-5th-grade institution that was previously a Solomon Schechter Day School, and has long served as a feeder school to Barrack.
+Rabbi Lesack, current Barack head of school will serve as head of school to the combined institution which will maintain the schools' three campuses.
+The schools will begin to unify their admissions and fundraising during the 2026-2027 academic year.